-- (3) An officer shall not be paid any salary or any amount in respect of loss of earnings in respect of any period of suspension from duty under this section unless the Commission otherwise directs or he is acquitted of the charge.
+(3) No officer shall be paid any salary of any amount in respect of loss of earnings in respect of any period of suspension from duty under this section unless the Commission otherwise directs or he is acquitted of the charge.

-(4) Nothing in section 31 of this Act shall apply with respect to any action taken under this section. - 31.
-Offences with which officers may be charged Every officer commits an offence against this Act who - - (a) By any act or omission fails to comply with the requirements of this Act or of any regulation thereunder or of any official instruction given under the authority of the Commission or of his departmental head: - (b) In the course of his duties disobeys, disregards, or makes wilful default in carrying out any lawful order or instruction given by any person having authority to give the order or instruction, or by word or conduct displays insubordination: - (c) Is negligent, careless, indolent, inefficient, or incompetent in the discharge of his duties: - (d) Behaves in a manner calculated to cause unreasonable distress to other employees or to affect adversely the performance of their duties: - (e) Uses intoxicating liquors or lrugs to excess or in such matter as to affect adversely the performance of his duties: - (f) Improperly uses property or stores for the time being in his official custody or under his control, or fails to take reasonable care of any such property or stores: - (g) Otherwise than in the proper discharge of his duties (except with the approval of the Minister in charge of his Department) directly or indirectly discloses or for private purposes uses any information acquired by him either in the course of his duties or in his capacity as an employee of the Public Service: - (h) Absents himself from his office or from his official duties during hours of duty without leave or valid excuse, or is habitually irregular in the time of his arrival or departure from his place or employment: - (i) Is guilty of any improper conduct in his official capacity, or of any other improper conduct which affects adversely the performance of his duties or brings the Public Service into disrepute.
+(4) Nothing in section 32 of this Act shall apply with respect to any action taken under this section.

+32. Offences with which officers and expatriate employees may be charged - Every officer and expatriate employee commits an offence against this Act who -

+(a) By any act or omission fails to comply with the requirements of this Act or of any regulation thereunder or of any official instruction given under the authority of the Commission or of his departmental head:

+- (b) In the course of his duties disobeys, disregards, or makes wilful default in carrying out any lawful order or instruction given by any person having authority to give the order or instruction, or by word or conduct displays insubordination: - (c) Is negligent, careless, indolent, inefficient, or incompetent in the discharge of his duties: - (d) Behaves in a manner calculated to cause unreasonable distress to other employees or to affect adversely the performance of their duties: - (e) Uses intoxicating liquors or drugs to excess or in such manner as to affect adversely the performance of his duties: - (f) Improperly uses property or stores for the time being in his official custody or under his control, or fails to take reasonable care of any such property or stores: - (g) Otherwise than in the proper discharge of his duties (except with the approval of the Minister in charge of his Department) directly or indirectly discloses or for private purposes uses any information acquired by him either in the course of his duties or in his capacity as an employee of the Public Service: - (h) Absents himself from his office or from his official dutics during hours of duty without leave or valid excuse, or is habitually irregular in the time of his arrival or departure from his place of employment: - (i) Is guilty of any improper conduct in his official capacity, or of any other improper conduct which affects adversely the performance of his duties or brings the Public Service into disrepute.

-32. Offences (1) If a departmental head has reason to believe that any officer of his department has committed an offence to which section 31 of this Act applies he is not forthwith report the matter to the Commission and, if required to do so by the Commission, he shall reprimend, reaution or charge the officer in writing as the Commission of determines or the Commission may reprime d, caution or charge the officer in writing.
+33. Offences - (1) If a departmental head has reason to believe that any officer or expatriate employee of his department has committed an offence to which section 32 of this Act applies he is to forthwith report the matter to the Commission and, if required to do so by the Commission, he shall reprimand, caution or charge the officer or expatriate employee in writing as the Commission determines or the Commission may roprimand, caution or charge the officer or expatriate employee in writing.

-(2) If the Commission determines that a reprimand or caution or fine of twenty dollars or less shall be the penalty then that decision is final and there is no right of appeal by the officer against the penalty.
+(2) If the Commission determines that a reprimand or caution or fine of twenty dollars or less shall be the penalty then that decision is final and there is no right of appeal by the officer or expatriate employee against the penalty.

-(3) If the officer is charged he shall by notice in writing be required to state in writing within a reasonable time to be specified in the notice whether he admits or denies the truth of the charge and shall also be required to give to the departmental head or Commission in writing such explanation as will enable proper consideration to be given to the alleged offence.
-If a denial of the truth of the charge is not made within the required time, the officer shall be deemed to have admitted the truth thereof.
+(3) If the officer or expatriate employee is charged he shall by notice in writing be required to state in writing within a reasonable time to be specified in the notice whother he admits or denies the truth of the charge and shall also be required to give to the departmental head or Commission in writing such explanation as will enable proper consideration to be given to the alleged offence.
+If a denial of the truth of the charge is not made within the required time, the officer or expatriate employee shall be deemed to have admitted the truth thereof.